atteneder/glTFast/Documentation~/glTFast.md

 ❗ IMPORTANT ❗

-glTF materials might require many shader/features combinations.
+For runtime import, glTF materials might require many shader/features combinations.
 You **have** to make sure all shader variants your project will ever use are included, or the materials will not work in builds (even if they work in the Editor).

-*glTFast* uses custom shaders that are derived from the Unity Standard shaders (and have a similar big number of variants).
+*glTFast* import uses custom shaders that are derived from the Unity *Lit* or *Standard* shaders (and have a similar big number of variants).
 Including all those variants can make your build big.
 There's an easy way to find the right subset, if you already know what files you'll expect:

 - Run your scene that loads all glTFs you expect in the editor.
 - Go to Edit->Project Settings->Graphics